anshlabs716/syskit/README.md

 Some operations can modify system files, packages, services, caches, or other system resources.

+Android functionality using Shizuku or root can provide elevated system access.

-**Use system-modifying features carefully.**
+**Use system-modifying and elevated-access features carefully.**

-Feature availability varies between operating systems and implementations.
+Feature availability varies between operating systems, implementations, devices, permissions, and dependencies.

 ---

 # 📄 License

-SysKit is distributed under the license included in [`LICENSE`](LICENSE).
+SysKit is distributed under the license included in [`LICENSE`](https://github.com/anshlabs716/syskit/blob/main/LICENSE).

 ---